Dear Parents and children,

 If you would like to see our learning objectives or word lists for SPaG, please let me know.

-In the Autumn term, we spend a lot of time revisiting Place Value and ensuring that our children continue to have a good grasp of number.
+In the first half of the Autumn term, we spend a lot of time revisiting Place Value and ensuring that our children continue to have a good grasp of number.
 This term we will specifically focus on the following:

 - Reading, writing and ordering numbers to 10,000,000